ubleipzig/lod_spcht/README/SPCHT_old.md

 *Notice that `match` and `if_condition` are used before the value is transformed by `cut`, `replace`, `append` or `prepend`.
 Internally these are divided in pre and post processing.
 If there other trans formative functions like `mapping` these are used in between pre and post processing.*

-Additionally there is the fall back key that contains an entire new node but without the `graph` and `required` field.
+Additionally there is the fall back key that contains an entire new node but without the `predicate` and `required` field.
 Every fall back can contain another fall back.

 You can add any other *non-protected* field name you desire to make it more readable.
 The Example file usually sports a `name` dictionary entry despite it not being doing anything for the processing.